NCERT Book Solutions For Class 10 Geography Contemporary India – II Chapter 1 Resources and Development – CBSE Free PDF Download

 NCERT Solutions for Class 10 Geography Chapter 1 – Resources and Development

-The solutions for chapter 1 of Resources and Development are given below.
+The solutions for Chapter 1 – Resources and Development are given below.
 Students should also check NCERT Solutions for Class 10 for other subjects.

 Exercise Page No 12

-(i) Which one of the following type of resource is iron ore?
+(i) Which one of the following types of resource is iron ore?

-(ii) Under which of the following type of resource tidal energy cannot be put?
+(ii) Under which of the following type of resources can tidal energy not be put?

 (iii) Which one of the following is the main cause of land degradation in Punjab?